bor0/evm-esp32/README.md

 In order to reload a program, use the `0000` instruction to halt the VM and restart.

-Tested on ESP32 Arduino (LOLIN D32).
+Tested on ESP32 Arduino (WROOM32).

 References: